 But although image processing is an exciting lesson with its secrets and nuances, this is a separate, huge topic.
 We will not touch on it in this article, especially since the source materials for processing still need to be obtained.
 Consider the astrophotography equipment requirements for astrophotography.

 Which Mount Is Suitable for An Astrophotography Telescope?

-The fact is that even the toughest and most accurate mounts lead the telescope somewhat unevenly, during visual observations we do not just notice this.
+The fact is that even the toughest and most accurate mounts lead the telescope somewhat unevenly; during visual observations, we do not just notice this.
 But during photography, tracking errors accumulate, and the stars in the image lose their round shape, become dashes or ticks.
-This becomes more pronounced the longer the focal length of the lens.
+It becomes more pronounced the longer the focal length of the lens.

 What Is the Recommended Lens Aperture?

 The telescope for practical astrophotography should be as fast as possible (have a relative aperture of f/6 – f/4) – this allows you to collect more light from celestial objects in a shorter period.
 Usually, for deep sky astrophotography, either a small semi-apochromatic mounted on a mount with auto-guidance is used – as a compact travel tool if the volume of luggage is limited, or a reflector with an aperture of 200-250 mm on an equatorial mount.

 The telescope should have an electric focuser or at least a two-speed Crayford focuser – if, during visual observations, small focusing inaccuracies are compensated for by the lens of the eye, and we will not even notice them.
 When using a telescope for astrophotography, this will lead to a blurred image.

 Features of Shooting Deep Space Objects

 Deep-sky objects are usually taken in the direct focus of the telescope, while it is used as the lens of a DSLR.
 For this, a corresponding threaded T-ring is attached to the camera.
 Which, in turn, is screwed onto the thread on the focuser of the telescope.